Slavko Pregl

-Slavko Pregl, full name Vekoslav Pregl, (born 9 September 1945) is a Slovene writer, editor and publisher best known for his youth literature.
-He is the current director of the Slovenian Book Agency.
+Vekoslav "Slavko" Pregl (9 September 1945 – 10 August 2026) was a Slovene writer, editor and publisher best known for his youth literature.
+He was a director of the Slovenian Book Agency.

+Life and career

-Pregl was born in Ljubljana in 1945.
+Pregl was born in Šentvid (Ljubljana) on 9 September 1945.
 He studied at the Faculty of Economics of the University of Ljubljana and obtained his degree in 1972.
-From 1969 to 1991 he worked at the Mladinska Knjiga publishing house and then for a while headed his own publishing company EWO.
+From 1969 to 1991 he worked at the Mladinska knjiga publishing house and then for a while headed his own publishing company EWO.
 He served as president of the Slovene Writers' Association from 2007 to 2009 and was made the director of the newly created, government funded, Slovenian Book Agency in 2009 and headed the agency until his retirement in August 2012.

+Pregl died on 10 August 2026, at the age of 80.